Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 You can consider epoxy your best choice for repairing wood that is showing some decay or has been damaged.
 It is easy to use and acts quickly.

-One of the better-known names in epoxy fillers is Bondo Home Solutions Wood Filler.
+Bondo Home Solutions Wood Filler is a better-known name in epoxy fillers.
 It’s a good product and is a quick and permanent solution for any wood repair need you may have.
 It strengthens the wood, perhaps a piece of furniture like a wooden chair or table.
 It dries in about 15 minutes and can be sanded after that.

 We’re at the last item on today’s list for wood fillers to consider – this time, plastic wood.
 These latex-based fillers create a surface that looks and acts just like real wood.
 The best known of the plastic wood fillers is DAP.